-The English department offers students many ways to meet the challenges of Rockford University’s mission and vision.
+The English degree offers students many ways to meet the challenges of Rockford University’s mission and vision.
 Our courses help students discover the practical value of critical inquiry and intensive textual analysis, consider how different cultural perspectives contribute to distinct ways of viewing the world, and appreciate connections among literary traditions and liberal arts disciplines.
 Moreover, we envision our majors building on the sense of global awareness they acquire through their course work as they engage with the world outside academia.

 Our literature, creative writing, and rhetorical studies seminars explore topics of interest to both majors and non-majors, and they help students discover connections among texts that extend across time periods and literary genres.
-All of our courses are designed to encourage students to play an active role in their learning — through lively class discussion, encounters with alternative interpretations, and writing assignments that expect the demonstration of independent critical thought.
+All of our English degree courses are designed to encourage students to play an active role in their learning — through lively class discussion, encounters with alternative interpretations, and writing assignments that expect the demonstration of independent critical thought.

 We have found that students who take responsibility for their learning in the classroom are also good citizens on campus.
-Many English majors excel academically and are active in a number of campus organizations.
+Many students with an English degree excel academically and are active in a number of campus organizations.
 The English department sponsors awards and scholarships that recognize student achievement, such as the Colleen Holmbeck Award for poetry and the Jeremy Ingalls Scholarship.
 English department faculty members participate in campus life in various ways.
 This participation allows us to maintain an active understanding of issues that affect our students.
 The English department also maintains an important presence on campus through the Writing Center, a facility staffed by student peer tutors who offer free assistance to students at any stage of the writing process.

-The major in English continues to rank among the premier majors for graduate programs in law, medicine, business administration, international relations, library science, and education.
+The English degree continues to rank among the premier majors for graduate programs in law, medicine, business administration, international relations, library science, and education.
 Moreover, the major not only prepares prospective secondary-level teachers, but it also provides the practical and academic foundation to pursue graduate studies in MFA and journalism programs.
 Professional writers can pursue careers, often as freelancers, in media relations, publicity, marketing, communications, and publishing, to name a few.
 The analytical and communication skills that all majors in English acquire provide career flexibility, which is crucial in an age that necessitates adaptability to rapid changes in the workplace.